maxkleiner/PascalCoin/README.md

 THIS IS EXPERIMENTAL SOFTWARE.
 Use it for educational purposes only.
 ```

+## A P2P Cryptocurrency without need of historical operations.

-This repository contains the node and the wallet of the Pascal Coin P2P Cryptocurrency.
+This repository contains the node and the wallet of the PascalCoin P2P Cryptocurrency.

 The source code is distributed under the MIT software license, see the accompanying file LICENSE or visit http://www.opensource.org/licenses/mit-license.php.